cea-trust-platform/trust-documentation/doc/source/srcs/user_guide/pb.rst

 It is important to specify here that **TRUST will not accept any boundary conditions by default.**

-You can find help for boundary conditions in the `Boundary Conditions <https://cea-trust-platform.github.io/classes/boundary-conditions>`__ section on the TRUST's website.
+You can find help for boundary conditions in the :ref:`Boundary conditions in TRUST` section.

 Here is a list of the most used boundary conditions: